 Paragraph 31.a.
 (1)-(4): As stated earlier, the NPL is equal to the TPL minus the FNP.
-That result, as of June 30, 2019, is presented in the following table.
+That result, as of June 30, 2020, is presented in the following table.

-(\$ in Thousands) Total Pension Liability Fiduciary Net Position \$ 29,250,077 22,876,056 Net Pension Liability \$ 6,374,021 Ratio of Fiduciary Net Position to To Pension Liability otal 78.21%
+(\$ in Thousands) Total Pension Liability Fiduciary Net Position Net Pension Liability \$ \$ 30,133,130 22,744,996 7,388,134 Ratio of Fiduciary Net Position to 7 Pension Liability Fotal 75.48%

 Paragraph 31.b.: This paragraph requires information to be disclosed regarding the actuarial assumptions and other inputs used to measure the TPL.
-The complete set of actuarial assumptions and other inputs utilized in developing the TPL are outlined in Appendix C. The TPL as of June 30, 2019 was determined based on an actuarial valuation prepared as of July 1, 2019, using the following key actuarial assumptions and other inputs:
+The complete set of actuarial assumptions and other inputs utilized in developing the TPL are outlined in Appendix C. The TPL as of June 30, 2020 was determined based on an actuarial valuation prepared as of July 1, 2020, using the following key actuarial assumptions and other inputs:

-Price inflation 2.50 percent Salary increases, including price inflation 2.85 to 8.85 percent before July 1, 2028 and 3.25 to 9.25 percent after June 30, 2028 Wage growth rate 2.85 percent before July 1, 2028 and3.25 percent after June 30, 2028 Payroll growth rate 3.00 percent Long-term rate of return, net of i expense, including price inflation investment 7.50 percent Municipal Bond Index Rate Prior Measurement Date Measurement Date 3.89 percent 3.50 percent Year FNP is projected to be depleted N/A Single Equivalent Interest Rate, net of investment expense, including price in Prior Measurement Date 7.50 percent Measurement Date 7.50 percent Cost of Living Adjustment 1.0% for January, 201 by 0.1% each year up 9 through January, 2023, then increasing to 1.5% annually.
-Mortality white collar employe lity rates were based on the RP-2014 e table, male rates set back 6 years and 5 years.
+Price inflation 2.50 percent Salary increases, including price inflat tion 2.85 to 8.85 percent before July 1, 2028 and 3.25 to 9.25 percent after June 30, 2028 Wage growth rate 2.85 percent before July 1, 2028 and3.25 percent after June 30, 2028 Payroll growth rate 3.00 percent Long-term rate of return, net of i expense, including price inflation nvestment 7.50 percent Municipal Bond Index Rate Prior Measurement Date Measurement Date 3.50 percent2.19 percent Year FNP is projected to be depleted N/A Single Equivalent Interest Rate, net of investment expense, including price ir Prior Measurement Date Measurement Date 7.50 percent7.50 percent Weasurement Date 7.50 percent Cost of Living Adjustment 1.0% for January 201 by 0.1% each year up 9 through January 2023, then increasing to 1.5% annually.
+Mortality white collar employed lity rates were based on the RP-2014 e table, male rates set back 5 years and 7 years.
 Generational projection uses the ality rates were based on the RP-2014 t table, male rates set back 3 years and female rates set back 3 years, with further adjustments of the rates.
 Generational projection uses the MP-2015 scale.